Xenomes/Domoticz-TinyTUYA-Plugin/README.md

 * Enter your apiRegion, apiKey, apiSecret and Search deviceID (This id is used to detect all the other devices), keep the setting 'Data Timeout' disabled.
 * A deviceID can be found on your IOT account of Tuya got to Cloud => your project => Devices => Pick one of you device ID.
 * The initial setup of your devices should be done with the app and this plugin will detect/use the same settings and automatically find/add the devices into Domoticz.
-  If your Tinutuya version is higher than 1.10.3 this value is no longer needed.

 ## Usage